 This is a follow up story for Faire Leather Co..
-If you're interested in reading how they got started, published almost 2 years ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, my name is Ryan and I’m the founder and CEO of Faire Leather Co. - an online leather goods label that is focused on Functional Luxury.
 It taps traditional know-how from decades of experience to create stylish products designed for maximum function.

 Our flagship products are our Bond All Purpose Briefcase, Neo Soft Briefcase, and the Hunt Utility Backpack.
 The Bond Everyday Padfolio was also our signature bestseller that went out of stock rather quickly.
 We recently restocked them and they’re now on pre-orders.
 Our products are designed to take you through from Mondays to Sundays.
 We’ve currently done about 2.8 million in revenue.

 Tell us about what you’ve been up to!
 Has the business been growing?

 Inevitably, the business has been slow with the pandemic but it’s also given us time to recalibrate and strategize a way forward.
 It’s been an interesting year but we’re hopeful for the future.
 One of the first things we did was to dive into our analytics on the backend - whether that be via google, Shopify or klaviyo, we navigated pain points, looked at the website heat maps, and figure out reasons as to why sales had dipped for some products and increased for others.